-Details of the DRA Rules can be found at this link, downloadable as a PDF (current as of 2015), while below is a basic guide for beginners to the sport of darts.
+Details of the DRA Rules can be found at this link, downloadable as a PDF (rules updated in January 2023), while below is a basic guide for beginners to the sport of darts.

 In addition to the standard playing rules for darts, PDC tournaments have their own rules in relation to format, qualification and their Order of Merit status.
 Visit the Order of Merit section of this website to see these rules.

 There are a number of different versions of the sport and also a number of different dartboards which are used around the world.